 In the upstairs level of your home, look for water damage stains on the ceiling.
 Check around the windows for spots of mold.
 If you can access your attic, check for any signs of daylight or water damage to the rafters from a leaky roof.

 Routinely checking your home for mold will allow you to preserve your indoor air quality and prevent further mold growth.

 2. Listen and Feel

 Do you have a sump pump in your basement?
 Try to remember how long it has been since you heard it running.
 If it has been a while since you heard it running, check to ensure it is functioning properly.

 If you have a crawlspace, walk on the floors above that area and see if they flex and bend when you walk on them.
 Have you heard critters in your attic or crawlspace?
 That may mean some areas need to be sealed up.
 Openings large enough for animals to enter can lead to moisture and mold damage, not to mention any damage the animal can cause.

 If you have a basement, feel the concrete or block walls for moisture.
 Move any boxes you have sitting on the floor and look for soggy cardboard or signs of moisture on the boxes.
 Moisture problems in a basement can be a lot easier to address than mold problems.

 3. Sniff Around

 Once you have finished visually inspecting your home, you may not be out of the woods yet.
 That’s because mold can also develop in a lot of unseen areas.
 In these instances, you may smell a moldy or musty smell well before you see signs of damage.
-Although different mold species have varying smells, any odor that is unfamiliar and/or unpleasant should be investigated by a professional.
+Although different mold species have varying smells, any unfamiliar and/or unpleasant odor should be investigated by a professional.